openhealthcare/opal/doc/docs/guides/archetypes.md

 # Core Clinical Archetypes

-OPAL ships with a wide range of core clinical concepts implemented as Abstract Subrecords.
+Opal ships with a wide range of core clinical concepts implemented as Abstract Subrecords.
 Applications that are generated via the `$ opal startproject` command will automatically contain concrete implementations of these models in the application.